Kiwoito Africa Safaris

 Habitat: Heath

-We explore the Shira Plateau.
-It is a gentle walk east on moorland meadows towards Shira 2 Camp.
-The heath zone displays abundant wildflowers and unique Senecio trees.
+We investigate the Shira Plateau.
+Shira 2 Camp is accessible via a gentle walk east through moorland meadows.
+The heath zone is characterized by an abundance of wildflowers and unique Senecio trees.

 Day 4: Shira 2 Camp to Lava Tower